• Home

 I use these every time we entertain!
 And my family and caterers all know to check the wastebaskets!

-People throw the guest towels in the wastebaskets, the cocktail napkins, too!
+People throw the guest towels in the wastebaskets, and the cocktail napkins, too!

 And at least a dozen times, I have received one back in the mail because a husband has put it in his pocket!